 In this case,

-not specified, it defaults to the length of the input sequence.
-Execution
+n is not specified, it defaults to the length of the input sequence.
+Execution time for

 The inverse discrete Fourier transform function